BenjaminWolfe/qmk_firmware/keyboards/kyria/keymaps/corvus/README.md

   Consider even a smile, which should be an easy 2-key adjacent hop.
 * Get back my unicode 2212 key?

+# Things Decided Against

+* Putting the modifiers all down one row from the home row.
+  On Colemak this has the advantage of preventing nearly all rollover (which is a special problem for home row modifiers on Colemak, since all the most commonly rolled letters are in the home row!), but it loses the whole advantage of easy access that HROs promise.

 # Ecosystem

 * Get a longer TRRS cable so as to be able to move the halves of the keyboard farther apart.
 * Figure out how to actually place my hands farther apart at my desk… like a very wide keyboard tray.
+* Most importantly, be very sure I follow ergonomic best practices.